A straightforward entry process

 Please try to use the following as sub-headings under which you clearly provide your explanation for the judges.

-- Description of provision, service, or team
+- Description of provision, service or initiative

 - Reasons why the judges should take notice of your entry in the chosen category